LSM-based Storage Techniques: A Survey: Representative LSM-based Systems

 Besides the partitioned leveling merge policy, RocksDB supports other merge policies such as tiering and FIFO.
-In RocksDB, as well as other systems, the actual tiering merge policy slightly differs from the one described in this paper (and else where in the research community).
+In RocksDB, as well as other systems, the actual tiering merge policy slightly differs from the one described in this paper (and elsewhere in the literature).
 RocksDB's tiering merge policy is controlled by two parameters, namely, the number of components to merge (K) and the size ratio (T).
 It works by examining components from oldest to newest, and for each component $C_{i}$, it checks whether the total size of the K-1 younger components $C_{i-1}$, $C_{i-2}$, ..., $C_{i-K}$ is larger than T times the size of $C_{i}$.
 If so, the policy merges all of these components together; otherwise, it proceeds to check the next younger component.
-In the FIFO merge policy, components are essentially not merged at all, but old components will be deleted based on the specified lifetime.
-In should be noted that in these two alternative merge policies, the disk components are not partitioned.
+RocksDB performs limited partitioning for its tiering merge policy, similar to the horizontal grouping design (\refsection{sec:lsm-optimizations}), to bound the maximum size of SSTables.
+The motivation is that the maximum page size is limited to 4GB, but the index page of a huge component (stored as a single SSTable) could exceed this size limit.
+However, during large merges the disk space may still be temporarily doubled since RocksDB treats each SSTable group as a whole and only deletes old SSTables when the merge operation is fully completed.
+In the FIFO merge policy, components are not merged at all, but old components will be deleted based on a specified lifetime.

 In LSM-based storage, merge operations typically consume a lot of CPU and disk resources that can negatively impact query performance.
 Moreover, the timing of merges is generally unpredictable, as it directly depends on the write rate.
 To alleviate this issue, RocksDB supports rate limiting to control the disk write speed of merge operations based on the leaky bucket mechanism~\cite{leaky-bucket1986}.
 The basic idea is to maintain a ``bucket'' that stores a number of tokens controlled by a token refill speed.
 All flush and merge operations must request a certain number of tokens before performing each write.
 Thus, the disk write speed of flush and merge operations will be bounded by the specified token refill speed.